Harry Bates (rally driver)

 Harry Richard Bates (born 8 March 1995, Canberra, Australia) is a professional rally driver.
 He drives for the Toyota Gazoo Racing Australia team.
 He is a four-time Australian Rally Championship series winner, in 2019, 2021, 2023, and 2024.

-His father Neal Bates was also an ARC-winning driver in the 1990s and 2000s, and his brother Lewis won the title in 2022.
-All three work for the family-run rally team; Harry Bates has a role in commercial operations when not driving.
+Bates' father Neal was also an ARC-winning driver in the 1990s and 2000s, and his brother Lewis won the title in 2022.

+Bates' came to prominence in 2015 when he achieved a podium finish on his Australian Rally Championship debut at the 2015 National Capital Rally, in his hometown of Canberra.
+He went on to achieve a series of youngest-ever records in the ARC including youngest heat winner, youngest event winner and youngest championship winner.
+In 2026, Bates broke the all-time record for number of ARC heat wins, claiming his 46th heat win at the 2026 Toyota Gazoo Racing Narooma Forest Rally.

-For most of his rally career, his co-driver was John McCarthy.
-In 2023 and 2024, his co-driver was Coral Taylor, who also co-drove for Neal for their Australian Rally Championship wins.
+For most of his rally career, Bates' co-driver was John McCarthy.
+From 2023, his co-driver has been Coral Taylor, who also co-drove for Neal for their Australian Rally Championship wins.